LLM in Commercial Law

 If you have any questions about the LLM in Commercial Law please don't hesitate to contact us.

-Academic staff teaching courses offered on this programme will include:
+Academic staff teaching courses offered on this programme may include:

 Parker Hood is a lecturer in Commercial Law, whose research interests include banking law, company law, the law of obligations, and general commercial law.
 He is the author of a monograph on bank liability, Principles of Lender Liability (Oxford University Press), which was published in October 2012.